 I was raised in small-town New England in a family that had roots back to the founding of Rhode Island in the 1600s and to the Puritan movement in London in the 1500s.
 I grew up in the Baptist church and came to believe in Christ at the age of 6.
 Then as a teenager, a series of experiences led me to a deeper walk with God and a sense that he was calling me into ministry.
 After a number of years of education (culminating with a PhD in New Testament from Kings College, Aberdeen, Scotland) I served as a pastor and later as a seminary teacher.

 In 1998 we moved to Costa Rica to learn Spanish, so that I could teach at ESEPA Bible College and Seminary in San José.
-I’ve written a number of articles and several books, including a Spanish-language commentary on 1 Corinthians (CLIE, 2021, also available in English from Logos Bible Software); a commentary on 1-2 Thessalonians for Zondervan (2012) and Andamio (2019); a commentary on Romans for a Latin American audience (Kairos); and other books which are pending.
-I have also served Wycliffe Associates part-time since 2015 as a consultatnt in bible translation.
+I’ve written a number of articles and several books, including a Spanish-language commentary on 1 Corinthians (CLIE, 2021, also available in English from Logos Bible Software and from Amazon); a commentary on 1-2 Thessalonians for Zondervan (2012) and Andamio (2019); a commentary on Romans for a Latin American audience (Kairos); and other books which are pending.
+I have also served Wycliffe Associates part-time since 2015 as a consultant in Bible translation and an editor.

 My wife is Karen, we were married in 1980.
 We have four grown children.